-On April 1, 2013, the Group entered into a Technical Ship Services Agreement (the Agreement) with NPMSC, a newly incorporated associate of CSC.
+On April 1, 2013, the Group entered into a Technical Ship Services Agreement (the Agreement) with NPMSC, an associate of CSC.
 Under the Agreement, NPMSC shall carry out technical services in respect of CSC's tanker vessel as agents for and on behalf of the CSC.
 NPMSC's responsibilities include crew management, technical management, accounting services, and the arrangement for the supply of provisions.
-Total technical ship services fee incurred amounting to P33.6 million and P15.8 million in 2014 and 2013, respectively, is presented as part of Service Fees under the Cost of Sales and Services account in the consolidated statements of comprehensive income (see Note 20.2), while the related outstanding liability (unsecured and non-interest bearing) of P2.0 million as of both December 31, 2014 and 2013 is presented as part of Trade and Other Payables in the consolidated statements of financial position (see Note 18).